 Now, if airlines could start doing this with their leftover first class champagne and caviar… 😉

-What do you make of this SWISS trial?
+What do you make of this SWISS’ efforts to reduce waste?
 Could you see yourself buying a mystery meal if the price is right?